deuscode/PowerShell-Docs/contributing/4-MARKDOWN-SPECIFICS.md

 # Markdown Specifics

 The Microsoft Open Publishing System (OPS) that builds our documentation uses [markdig][] to process the Markdown documents.
 Markdig parses the documents based on the rules of the latest [CommonMark][] specification.

 The new CommonMark spec is much stricter about the construction of some Markdown elements.
 Pay close attention to the details provided in this document.

 ## Blank lines, spaces, and tabs

 Remove duplicate blank lines.
 Multiple blank lines render as a single blank line in HTML.
 Blank lines can also signal the end of a block in Markdown.
 There should be a single blank between Markdown blocks of different types (for example, between a paragraph and a list).

+> [!NOTE]
-**NOTE:** Spacing is significant in Markdown.
+> Spacing is significant in Markdown.
 Always uses spaces instead of hard tabs.
+Remove
-Remove extra spaces at the end of lines.
+> extra spaces at the end of lines.

 ## Titles and headings